release-tools/since/README.md

 ### `project version`

-Reads the commit history for the current git repository, startingnce project version -h from the most recent tag.
+Reads the commit history for the current git repository, starting from the most recent tag.
 Returns the next semantic version based on the changes.